erikj/template/README.md

     % rails new APPNAME -m http://erikj.github.io/template/template.rb

-You will then be asked queried for your choices of:
+You will then be queried for your choices of:

 - application server:
   - **WEBrick** (default)